keptn-workshops/getting-started/04_Automatic_remediation/README.md

   ![](../images/services_dt.png)

-* Here you should see a service instance containing the `primary` deployment of our sample service:
+* Here, you should see a service instance containing the `primary` deployment of your Simplenode service:

   ![](../images/service_primary.png)